 Should the need arise for special consideration in order to “get the deal”, check in with those persons who will be impacted by whatever the consideration is before making promises to the customer?
 Remember – customers view the people within your company as “the company”.

 Years ago when beginning a corporate stint as an account manager/project manager, my first week was spent meeting those persons with whom I impacted in performing my role.
 My first question was – “How does what I do impact you?”
 That question was followed by this one – “What is it that you want me to do to make your job easy?”
 This question was followed by this one – “What is it that you don’t ever want me to do?”
 Asking these questions allowed these persons to elaborate on what they were held accountable for and how performing my job could either bring positive or negative consequences for them.
 By taking time to develop internal relationships, one communicates “We Are A Team” to others within the company.
 Yes, it takes additional time to ask these questions, but it’s well worth it later in the relationship!

 Be Accountable for Your Actions

 The sales component of a company’s business model is most likely the original experience for potential customers.
-Make sure that your salespeople understand their impact to the total customer experience by making sure they Promise Only What Can Be Delivered, by requiring them to Develop Internal Relationships and by encouraging them to Be Accountable for Their Actions.
+Make sure that your salespeople understand their impact on the total customer experience by making sure they Promise Only What Can Be Delivered, by requiring them to Develop Internal Relationships, and by encouraging them to Be Accountable for Their Actions.